Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

-Figure~\ref{fig_dlnm_rr_curve} depicts the cumulative temperature-mortality association estimated with the DLNM model for both women and men, and for each age group, along with the corresponding 95\% confidence intervals (CIs).
-These curves reveal a non-linear relationship between temperature and the Relative Risk (RR) of mortality over a 21-day period.
-The shapes of the curves are typical, showing sensitivity to both extreme cold and heat variations, above and below an optimal temperature range, i.e. the MMT, typically between 17 and 21°C, with little variation by gender.
-We observe that this sensitivity increases notably with age and exhibits differences between genders.
+After centering the values of $\vartheta_{d,t}$ on the MMT threshold, it represents a cumulative RR surface that quantifies the increase or decrease in mortality in response to deviations in temperature above or below this threshold.
+These curves reveal a non-linear relationship between temperature and the cumulative RR of mortality over a 21-day period.
+The shapes of the curves are typical, showing sensitivity to both extreme cold and heat variations, above and below an optimal temperature range, i.e. the MMT, typically between 17 and 21°C, with little variation by sex.
+We observe that this sensitivity increases notably with age and exhibits differences between sexes.
 For individuals over 85 years old, the responses to temperature variations are generally similar between women and men for both extreme cold and heat temperatures.
 For ages between 65 and 84 years, the RR for cold temperatures at the $1\%$ percentile of the coldest temperatures exceeds the response to heat at the $1\%$ percentile of the hottest temperatures.
 However, this risk significantly increases during the most extreme heatwaves.
 We also note a greater sensitivity of women to high temperatures and, conversely, a higher sensitivity of men to the coldest temperatures in these age groups.
 Regarding the age group 0-64 years, the curve for response to extreme heat is steeper for men.